managedkaos/list-youtube-videos/README.md

 ## Troubleshooting

 ### Common Issues

+#### Docker Issues

+1. **"Permission denied" when mounting volume**
+   - Ensure you have read/write permissions in the current directory
+   - Try running with `sudo` if needed (Linux/Mac)

+2. **"No such file or directory" for volume mount**
+   - Make sure you're in the correct directory before running the command
+   - Use absolute paths if needed: `-v "/full/path/to/directory:work"`

+3. **CSV file not appearing in local directory**
+   - Check that the volume mount path is correct
+   - Verify the container has write permissions to the mounted directory

+#### General Issues

 1. **"YOUTUBE_API_KEY environment variable not set"**
    - Make sure you've set the environment variable correctly